Convert PDFs into editable Word and G Doc files – without a PDF converter!

 But if you’re looking for an easy starting point, these drag and drop options in Word and G Docs are quick to try!

-if you want to know how to proofread PDFs, I’ve got you covered there too.
+If you want to know how to proofread PDFs, I’ve got you covered there too.